parseb/gasJar/README.md

+#### Very much possible, makes sense to store ETH as gas as it differs from the asset and provides protocol native funding potential among other use cases.
+However there's a few issues to account for.
+Currently miners are protected so that refunds are capped.
+Also likely for selfedestruct to be removed.. probably in order to make the popular upgradability stuff more reliable.

+## See https://gastoken.io/ for a robust `selfdestruct`-based implementation

 ## GAS Refund Tip/Protocol Financing Model

  Call/All Calls to contract to 'deposit' refunable gas and give the rights to delete to a third party.